Old Prussian language: Maletius' Sudovian Book

-Complete Texts
+Complete texts

-In addition to the texts listed beneath, there several colophons written by Prussian scriptors who worked in Prague and in the court of Lithuanian duke Butautas Kęstutaitis.
+In addition to the texts listed beneath, there are several colophons written by Prussian scriptors who worked in Prague and in the court of Lithuanian duke Butautas Kęstutaitis.

 Basel Epigram

 The so-called Basel Epigram is the oldest written Prussian sentence (1369).
 It reads:

 This jocular inscription was most probably made by a Prussian student studying in Prague (Charles University); found by Stephen McCluskey (1974) in manuscript MS F.V.2 (book of physics Questiones super Meteororum by Nicholas Oresme), fol.
 63r, stored in the Basel University library.